 So, I later created a more customized wall that didn’t look so built-in.
 I am not a real collector of accessories – we have bookcases in a few rooms where we use the books – so I opted to design and have built storage cabinets for the lower part of the recesses leaving the upper part open for art.
 I had my cabinet guy then create a more decorative detail to the wall with decorative molding finishing it off.
 I really loved the way it made the room feel a bit more grown up, something I really wanted the space to be.

 Accessories – I wanted this room tell the story of our family and add playful patterns.
-The pillows are in a fabric from Duralee, they really tie it all together.
-And then, only adding few items like books that do have meaning for us, along with a few finds that I really like from local stores to give the room those finishing touches.
+The pillows are in a fabric from Duralee, they really tie it all together and the throw is from Wayfair to add a little a punch of green along with garden stool I got a local home and garden designer store.
+I then, only added few items like books that do have meaning for us, along with a few finds that I really like from local stores to give the room those finishing touches.

 We now have a very personalized space we all gather in and it truly has created for us a Happy Home!